 Buying A Second Home

-General Tim Hill, MBA 10 Nov
+General 10 Nov

 There are a growing number of families living in Vancouver, or moving to the region, who are choosing the option of buying a second home in the lower mainland or in one of the many great locations throughout British Columbia.